Ambarella-VE/hello-world/README.md

 Hello Earthlings!

 I am in the orbit upskilling myself.
-Hope you're right! #Staysafe #Stayhome
+Hope you're all right! #Staysafe #Stayhome